caxperts/upv-webservices-integration/browserbasedviewing-api-samples/webrtc-integration-sample/README.md

 ```

 Make sure the requested BBV model is available on the target server.
-This is set in in webrtc.component.ts:
+The model is requested in the connect call:

 ```javascript
 this.upvApi.connect("https://demo.universalplantviewer.com/CAXperts/WFS/DemoPlant", 'displayname', this.player.nativeElement);